tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 # Question 1
 A patient being treated for aspiration pneumonia receiving oxygen via a 100% non-rebreather mask.
 Which finding is a hallmark sign that the patient is developing acute respiratory distress syndrome (ARDS)?

-[WRONG] The patient is experiencing bradypnea.
+[WRONG] The patient is experiencing bradypnea
-[WRONG] The patient is tired and confused.
+[WRONG] The patient is tired and confused
-[RIGHT] The patient's PaO2 remains at 45 mmHg.
+[RIGHT] The patient's PaO2 remains at 45 mmHg
-[WRONG] The patient's blood pressure is 180/96.
+[WRONG] The patient's blood pressure is 180/96

 * A hallmark sign and symptom found in ARDS is refractory hypoxemia.
 Although the patient is receiving a high amount of oxygen (using a 100% non-rebreather mask), the patient is STILL hypoxic given that their arterial oxygen level is remaining at 45 mmHg (a normal is 80 mmHg but when treating patients with ARDS, the goal is at least 60 mmHg).